Paid Ads

 MER (Marketing Efficiency Ratio)

 MER (also called blended ROAS) is total revenue divided by total marketing spend over the same period.
-It's useful for top-down health checks.
+Use it as a top-down efficiency check, then move to the full guide when you need to judge whether blended performance is actually strong enough to scale.

 Written by MetricKit EditorialReviewed by MetricKit Editorial ReviewUpdated 2026-01-23